 A Study of Esther Chapter 3

 My church has been preaching through the book of Esther this summer.
 Some of us are also studying along through the book with suggested materials from the church to aid us.
 Here is some of that material below.
-Please read Esther Chapter 3 and follow along my answers to each question.
+Please read Esther Chapter 3 and follow along with my answers to each question.

 7 Arrows for Bible Reading